jesseVast/vasttams/API_REFERENCE.md

 ### Segment Tagging (TAMS 6.0p4+ Extension)

 > **⚠️ Note**: Segment tagging endpoints are **not part of the official 6.0 API specification**.
 These are TAMS-specific extensions available in release 6.0p4 and later.
+>
+> **🔄 Architecture Update**: As of 6.0p4, segment tags use a column-based approach (stored in the `segments` table) instead of a separate table for consistency with sources and flows.

 #### `GET /flows/{flow_id}/segments/{segment_id}/tags` - Get Segment Tags
 Get all tags for a specific segment.